AgonConsole8/agon-docs/VDP.md

-# What is the VPD
+# What is the VDP

 The VDP is the Agon's Visual Display Processor.
 It is responsible for: